Alexey Rodin: World War II

 The division fought in the Baltic Operation and then the Leningrad Strategic Defensive.
 Rodin's division defended the Luga defensive line for one month.
 In September 1941, he became commander of the 124th Tank Brigade.
 In February 1942, the brigade transferred to the 54th Army at Volkhov and fought in the unsuccessful Lyuban Offensive Operation.
 From May, Rodin was the deputy commander of the 54th Army Armored and Mechanized Troops.
 On 3 May, he was promoted to major general.
 In June 1942, he became commander of the 26th Tank Corps.
 The corps fought in Operation Uranus and captured Kalach on 23 November.
 The corps became the 1st Guards Tank Corps and later received the honorific "Don" for its actions.
 On 7 February 1943, Rodin was awarded the title Hero of the Soviet Union and the Order of Lenin for his leadership of the corps.

 After the end of the Battle of Stalingrad in February, Rodin became commander of the 2nd Tank Army.
 He received a promotion to lieutenant general on 4 February.
 During February and March, the army fought in the unsuccessful offensive to capture Sevsk and Smolensk.
 In July, the army fought in Operation Kutuzov.
 The army then fought in the Chernigov-Pripyat Offensive during the Battle of the Dnieper during August and September.
-On 2 August due to the lack of progress and heavy losses Rodin was dismissed as commander of the 2nd Tank Amy and was replaced by Lieutenant General Semyon Bogdanov.
+On 2 August due to the lack of progress and heavy losses Rodin was dismissed as commander of the 2nd Tank Army and was replaced by Lieutenant General Semyon Bogdanov.
 He was awarded the Order of the Patriotic War 1st class on 27 August.
 On 9 September, Rodin became commander of the armored and mechanized forces of the Western Front.
 He participated in Operation Suvorov.
 In April 1944, the Western Front became the 3rd Belorussian Front.
 During the summer of 1944 he fought in Operation Bagration.
 Rodin was awarded the Order of Kutuzov 1st class on 3 July.
 On 15 July 1944, he was promoted to colonel general.
 In the spring of 1945, Rodin participated in the East Prussian Offensive.